Updated on August 21, 2025

 Advocating for yourself

-Last but certainly not least, remember the important role you play in your HIV care.
+Last but certainly not least, remember the critical role you play in your HIV care.
 While your healthcare providers are experts in different aspects of medicine, you are the expert on you.
 Staying engaged in your treatment and learning how to communicate your experience are essential to staying healthy.